If you've been thinking about getting a portable induction cooker ("PIC"), you've probably done a little bit of research.

 You'll probably know if a product is "made in USA" because this will be listed in the selling points (on Amazon and elsewhere).
-The only PIC I could find that was designed and made in the USA was CookTek (see it on Amazon).
-It's a fabulous product, but you'll pay for all that excellence!
+The only PIC we could find that was designed and made in the USA was CookTek (see it on Amazon).
+It's a fabulous product, but boy, will you pay for all that excellence!

-But how do you know if a Chinese-made PIC is a good one?
-(And believe me, there are good ones out there.)
+That leaves overseas-made products.
+So, how do you know if a Chinese-made PIC is a good one?
+(And we guarantee there are good ones out there.)

 You have to do your research.
-Like reading this article!
+(Reading this article is a good start.)

 For example, you could buy 10 Gourmia GIC-100's for what you pay for one Vollrath Mirage Pro--and if all you want is a cheap unit that can boil water faster than your gas or electric range, that's exactly what you should do.